NFL draft attendance record set with more than 700,000 fans attending the event in Detroit

 This year’s edition kicked off with a very Detroit opening on Thursday night that included rap icon Eminem on stage with Hall of Famers Barry Sanders and Calvin Johnson, along with current Lions stars Jared Goff, Aidan Hutchinson and Amon-Ra St. Brown.

-The Chicago Bears, as expected, drafted Southern California quarterback Caleb Williams at No. 1 overall.
-They took Iowa punter Tory Taylor on Saturday in the fourth round.
+Chicago, as expected, drafted Southern California’s Caleb Williams at No. 1 overall.
+The Bears took Iowa punter Tory Taylor on Saturday in the fourth round.

 “Hey, you’re not going to punt too much here,” Taylor said Williams wrote to him in a text message.